[Exclusive] European navies must stay on Suez trade routes, EU diplomats warn

 Russia's war on Ukraine was making matters worse by causing a food crisis, it added.

-The Al Shabab (AS) jihadist group, which has 10,000 fighters in "strongholds in southern and central Somalia" was on "the rise militarily, as well as socially and economically," the EU said.
+Meanwhile, the Al Shabab (AS) jihadist group, which has 10,000 fighters in "strongholds in southern and central Somalia" was on "the rise militarily, as well as socially and economically," the EU said.

 It levies taxes on vast swathes of Somalian businesses, including in Mogadishu, and controls the coastline, collecting customs excise from the country's ports.

-A second jihadist group, the Islamic State of Iraq and the Levant (ISIL) in Somalia, also continues to fight from its bases in the Gollis mountains, it added.
+A second jihadist group, the Islamic State of Iraq and the Levant in Somalia, also continues to fight from its bases in the Gollis mountains, the EU added.

 Epicentre